 Change in Assumptions and Methods Since Prior Valuation

-The discount rate was changed to 4.50% from 4.38%.
-The mortality base tables were changed from RP-2016 to Pri-2012; the mortality projection scales were changed from MP-2016 to MP-2021.
-Per capita claims costs, administrative expenses and retiree contributions were updated based on analysis of 2022 rates.
+The discount rate was changed to 5.50% from 4.50%.
+Per capita health costs, administrative expenses, and retiree contributions were updated based on an analysis of 2023 rates.
 Trend rates were updated based on anticipated future experience.